Account settings and security

 *May 7th, 2024*

 Two new alert rules have been created to let you know when your team is working on resolving an incident.
-The first one will alert you everytime a new comment is published on an incident timeline, and the second when a team member publishes a status update for the incident.
+The first one will alert you every time a new comment is published on an incident timeline, and the second when a team member publishes a status update for the incident.

 ## Hosting provider migration